wuertele/Drupal-Deployer/README.txt

       show a throbber (loading animation) while the view is loading.
    4. Your view's header will now contain the displays as simple tabs.
       Clicking a display's link will update the view and replace the current display with the one you clicked.
-This only works with AJAX at the moment (no graceful degradation for browsers with poor JavaScript).

 NOTE: If your view uses exposed filters and you want these to show regardless of what tab is selected you have to add these filters to every display.